erendl/Flatten-Selected-Meshes-for-Blender/README.md

 1. Download `flatten_selected_meshes.zip`
 2. In Blender, go to `Edit > Preferences > Add-ons > Install`
-4. Press `N` in the 3D Viewport and go to the **Flatten** tab
+4. Press `N` in the 3D Viewport and go to the **Flatten** tab !!!
+Rigged models may not work properly !!!

 ## Usage